 Phone and broadband services are vital to businesses.
 Some 83% of small and medium sized enterprises (SMEs) agree that they would not be able to achieve their goals without them.

-Whether you're a business setting up for the first time, or are shopping around for a better deal, it's important that you make the right choice.
+Whether you're a setting up your business for the first time, or shopping around for a better deal, it's important that you make the right choice.

 Services for businesses range from standard services to specialist and bespoke products.

-These include call-related products such as PSTN and ISDN lines, internet products such as ADSL and fibre broadband, data connections such as leased lines, and other services such as VoIP and business mobile.
+These include voice and data products running over full-fibre or part-fibre broadband, dedicated data connections such as leased lines, and other services such as business mobile.
 See our jargon buster for more details on these.

 New technology could suit your business.
-Speak to your provider about what your need.
+Speak to your provider about what you need.

 There are plenty of providers that cater for businesses.
 One way to compare services is to use an Ofcom-accredited price comparison website.

-Our Mobile and Broadband Checker can help you check the range and quality of services in your area.
+Our broadband and mobile coverage checker can help you check the range and quality of services in your area.
 By entering a postcode, you can check the availability of superfast broadband, average download speeds and the quality of mobile coverage for the major providers.

-Every business wants to keep its overheads down. but opting for the cheapest deal may not always be the right choice.
+Every business wants to keep its overheads down, but going for the cheapest deal might not be the right choice.

 Providers offer different levels of service, and higher levels of service usually cost more.

-It might be worth spending more in return for a better Service Level Agreement ('SLA').
+It might be worth spending more in return for a better Service Level Agreement (SLA).
+SLAs are a contractual commitment provided by the telecoms operator to provide a minimum level of quality of service to your business.
 For example, a deal that offers quicker repairs.

 More details are outlined on our contracts page.